Wright brothers: Orville

 Orville Wright served in the NACA for 28 years.
 In 1930, he received the first Daniel Guggenheim Medal established in 1928 by the Daniel Guggenheim Fund for the Promotion of Aeronautics.
 In 1936, he was elected a member of the National Academy of Sciences.
 In 1939, President Franklin Delano Roosevelt issued a presidential proclamation which designated the anniversary of Orville's birthday as National Aviation Day, a national observation that celebrates the development of aviation.

-On April 19, 1944, the second production Lockheed Constellation, piloted by Howard Hughes and TWA president Jack Frye, flew from Burbank, California, to Washington, DC, in 6 hours and 57 minutes (2300 mi, 330.9 mph).
+On April 19, 1944, the second production Lockheed Constellation, piloted by Howard Hughes and TWA president Jack Frye, flew from Burbank, California, to Washington, D.C., in 6 hours and 57 minutes (2,300 mi, 330.9 mph).
 On the return trip, the airliner stopped at Wright Field to give Orville Wright his last airplane flight, more than 40 years after his historic first flight.
-He may even have briefly handled the controls.
-He commented that the wingspan of the Constellation was longer than the distance of his first flight.
+He even briefly handled the controls.
+Wright commented that the wingspan of the Constellation was longer than the distance of his first flight.

 Orville's last major project was supervising the reclamation and preservation of the 1905 Wright Flyer III, which historians describe as the first practical airplane.

 Orville expressed sadness in an interview years later about the death and destruction brought about by the bombers of World War II:

 Orville died at age 76 on January 30, 1948, over 35 years after his brother, following his second heart attack, having lived from the horse-and-buggy age to the dawn of supersonic flight.
 Both brothers are buried in the family plot at Woodland Cemetery, Dayton, Ohio.
 John T. Daniels, the Coast Guardsman who took their famous first flight photo, died the day after Orville.